A Healthcare Fairy Tale

 - United Healthcare has taken a bold step into mental health by acquiring Genoa Healthcare, who runs pharmacies inside mental-health centers and offers tele-psych services.

-- The insure / PBM mergers, CVS/Aetna, and Cigna/Express Scripts have been completed.
+- The insured / pharmacy benefit manager mergers, CVS/Aetna, and Cigna/Express Scripts have been completed.

 - A recently announced Humana and Walgreens collaboration envisioned a deeper integration of services: they will adopt a senior-focused neighborhood approach to health that brings together primary care, pharmacy, in-person health plan support, and other services for Medicare beneficiaries.